laconic75/resume/resume.md

       * Installed as a Docker cluster
     * Work setting up Cloudwatch monitoring, logs and alarms on serveral applications
       * All managed with Ansible and Terraform
+    * Work with different software teams helping them to meet DevOps maturity
+    * Worked with some migrating some 3rd party software using Terraform/Ansible
+    * Migrating some in-house application to Kubernetes/Helm deployments

 My primary responsibilities include: